Crossbuck

 A crossbuck is a traffic sign used to indicate a level railway crossing.
 It is composed of two slats of wood or metal of equal length, fastened together on a pole in a saltire formation (resembling the letter X).
-Crossbucks are sometimes supplemented by electrical warnings of flashing lights, a bell, or a boom barrier that descends to block the road and prevent traffic from crossing the tracks.
+Crossbucks are often supplemented by electrical warnings of flashing lights, a bell, and/or a boom barrier that descends to block the road and prevent traffic from crossing the tracks.

 Vienna Convention

 The Vienna Convention on Road Signs and Signals, a multilateral treaty of the United Nations with the intention of standardizing traffic signs around the world, prescribes several different regulations for the "crossbuck" sign.